Cray-HPE/docs-sat/docs/usage/sat_bootprep.md

   ...
 ```

-### Generating User-Friendly Documentation
+### Generate User-Friendly Documentation

 The raw schema definition can be difficult to understand without experience
 working with JSON Schema specifications.
 For this reason, a feature is included
-that generates user-friendly HTML documentation for the input file schema.
-This
+with `sat bootprep` that generates user-friendly HTML documentation for the input
-HTML documentation can be browsed with your preferred web browser.
+file schema.
+This HTML documentation can be browsed with your preferred web
+browser.

 1. Create a documentation tarball using `sat bootprep`.